oracle-livelabs/oci-migration/ebs-move-improve/deploy/deploy.md

 ### **Objectives**

-* Deploy and Configure Oracle E-Business Suite Cloud Manager
+* Deploy and configure EBS Cloud Manager
-* Verifying login into Oracle E-Business Suite Cloud Manager
+* Verify log in into EBS Cloud Manager

 ### **Prerequisites**

 * Tenancy Admin User
 * Tenancy Admin Password
-* Lab 1 for preparing your tenancy completed with your IAM with Identity Domains information documented in your key-data.txt file.
+* Lab 1 for preparing your tenancy completed with your IAM with Identity Domains information documented in your `key-data.txt` file.
     * `Cloud_Manager_Admin_Username`
     * `Cloud_Manager_Admin_Password`
     * `Client_Tenant`